bredelings/BAli-Phy/doc/developer.md

 # Types

 ## `log_double_t`
 This is a positive real number represented in terms of its logarithm.
-Operators have been defined so that you can multiple, add, subtract, and divide this type.
+Operators have been defined so that you can multiply, add, subtract, and divide this type.

 ## `Object`
-All C++ objects that are access via Haskell code inherit from this type.
+All C++ objects are accessed from Haskell inherit from this type.

 ## `expression_ref`
 An expression ref is basically either an atomic value or an Object followed by a list of `expression_ref`s